 Not only has this new bike infrastructure created a fantastic destination well worth the visit, it also provides an important link to the Route Verte recreational path network that runs across Quebec.
 It also encourages bike commuting for hundreds of residents living in Pointe-Gatineau and beyond.

-Every few years my kids decide to do a thorough clean&purge of their rooms as they grow and their interests evolve.
-Result: many books, toys and trinkets they are ready to part with.
+Every few years my kids do a thorough clean&purge of their rooms as they grow and their interests evolve.
+This often results in a number books, toys and trinkets they have outgrown but are still functional.
 Swap boxes are great for such occaisions.
 Here’s how they work: usually streetside, passersby are enticed to open them up.
 If something in there strikes their fancy they can exchange it with something else.

-We were inspired to put up a swap box in front of our place after discovering a number of others around town, created by the late street artist Elmaks.
+We were inspired to put up a swap box in front of our place after discovering a number of others around town that had been created by the late street artist Elmaks.
 Since then many more swap boxes have appeared.
-Most of them are specific to the exchange of books, but they work on the same premise.
+Most of them are specific to the exchange of books, but they work on the same principle.
 There is even an online group you can register your book swap box called Little Free Libraries.
-Here’s an article in the Kitchissippi Times on some local little libraries.
-But to get on this tour there’s no need to register online with any group.
-Just tell me where your swap box is and I’ll include it on the itinerary!
+Here’s an article in the Kitchissippi Times on some of those local little libraries.

-First stop – Cambridge St North, just north of the Chinatown Arch.
-This box is on it’ss third iteration over the years, the most recent being installed Christmas Day, 2018!
+First stop – Cambridge St North, just north of the Chinatown Arch!

 Down Nanny Goat Cliff, at the corner of Preston and Elm, there sits the cleverly converted newspaper box Book Exchange.
 There’s even a bike rack, lest you wish to dwindle while perusing the selection of swappable tomes, or pop in to the Preston Food Market for a Kit Kat.